mistermemer/dankmemerwebsite/src/server/data/blogs/the-hoax.md

 First, we have a long history of people mad about our bot or changes made to it.
 Whether it's an update they don't like that "ruins the fun," or they were caught cheating and banned for it, we aren't sure which case this might be.

 This rumor is so insanely unfounded with not even a fraction of truth to it.
 This was started maliciously in an attempt to hurt us personally or the business in general.
-Congrats, you've succeeded in hurting a small developer team and fracturing a passionate community.
+Congrats, you've succeeded in damaging a small developer team and fracturing a passionate community.

 ## The Effect on Dank Memer